How to Install Void Linux

 Setting Up the User

-As well as the full name for our new user.
-Of course, you can enter your name here.
-In this case, I chose to stay with the default value “Void User.”
+The next is for the full name of our new user.
+For example, you can enter your name here.
+I chose to stay with the default value “Void User.”

 Setting Up the User

-After that, you’ll be asked for a password and then a confirmation for the password.
+After that, you’ll be asked for a password and a password confirmation.

 Setting Up the User

 Select which system groups you want your user account in the next step.
-The installer has already provided reasonable defaults, which should be enough for daily use.
-Once you have the system installed, you can always add different permissions with your root user that you’ve set up anyway.
+The installer has already provided reasonable defaults, which should be enough for daily use, so press “Enter” to continue to the next step.

 Setting Up the User